circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ## Getting Started

-Select a macOS project repository you would like to build on the Add Projects page of the CircleCI application.
+Select a macOS project repository you would like to build from the **Add Projects** page of the CircleCI application.
 You will need to ensure you have a [plan that allows macOS builds](https://circleci.com/pricing/), or if your project is open source, you can [apply for a special plan](https://circleci.com/open-source/) with free monthly build credits.

 We highly recommend using [Fastlane](https://fastlane.tools) to build and sign your apps in CircleCI.
 Fastlane requires minimal configuration in most cases and simplifies the build-test-deploy process.